gerardnico/calcite/README.md

 ## Demos

   * [HelloWorld](src/main/java/com/gerardnico/calcite/demo/HelloWorld.java) - A query (The first demo of the doc)
+  * [Relational Expression](src/test/java/com/gerardnico/calcite/CalciteRelExpressionTest.java) - shows how to create several relational expression, print the sql and execute them
-  * [Relational Expression To Sql](src/test/java/com/gerardnico/calcite/CalciteRelToSqlTest.java) From RelBuilder based on a Jdbc data store, build a relational expression and transform it to SQL.
+  * [Relational Expression from Jdbc Schema](src/test/java/com/gerardnico/calcite/CalciteRelJdbcTest.java) From RelBuilder based on a Jdbc data store, build a relational expression and transform it to SQL.
   * [Sql Validation](src/test/java/com/gerardnico/calcite/CalciteSqlValidationTest.java) - Parse a SQL to SqlNode and validate it
   * [Sql Pretty Print](src/test/java/com/gerardnico/calcite/CalciteSqlWriterTest.java) - Parse a SQL to SqlNode and print it pretty
-  * [SchemaReflective](src/test/java/com/gerardnico/calcite/CalciteSchemaReflectiveTest.java) - Shows how to create a schema from Java Object via reflexion
+  * [Schema](src/test/java/com/gerardnico/calcite/CalciteSchemaTest.java) - Shows how to create a schema from Java Object via reflexion
   * [Catalog Reader](src/test/java/com/gerardnico/calcite/CalciteCatalogsTest.java) - read the schema and tables from a catalog
-  * [Relational Expression](src/test/java/com/gerardnico/calcite/CalciteRelExpressionTest.java) - shows how to create several relational expression and execute them

 ## FYI